hortovanyi/RoboND-inference-project/writeup.md

 Similar requirements of accuracy would be required for this inference project.
 It was not necessary to be a 100% accurate as a smiling or frowning face at least makes people think about what they are presently doing.
 It was not going to be used to issue fines or other enforcement notices.
 Video cameras would stream image data between 24-30fps which means that an Inception, VGG model and some ResNet models may be too slow for inference in real time.

-With the additional perception that colour could also be useful in detecting pedestrian vs not-pedestrian, GoogLeNet was again chosen for this project.
+With the additional perception that colour could also be useful in detecting pedestrian vs not-pedestrian, GoogLeNet was again chosen for this project using the Adam Optimiser with an initial learning rate of .001.

+Other experimentation with using a higher initial learning rate of 0.01 with the above configuration over 5 epochs did not improve validation accuracy which remained around 50%.
+Similarly AlexNet over 5 epochs with the same Adam optimiser and learning rate did not increase accuracy.
+One experiment was performed using GoogLeNet with RMSProp optimiser and an initial learning rate 0.001 which did not result in improvement of validation accuracy but did have significantly higher training loss so was also not progressed.

 ## Data Acquisition
 A GoPro mounted on a tripod was used.
 It was positioned on the side of a pedestrian esplanade at Surfers Paradise, Gold Coast, Australia.
 As it was summer holidays a reasonable amount of varying traffic was expected.
 The background looked over the ocean to have a consistent image where there was not going to be movement (besides cloud) other then what was on the esplanade.